 The most radical changes in the position of women in Canada have occurred in the working world.
-Between 1968 and 1978, the number of women in the labour force increased by 63 per cent.
+Between 1969 and 1979, the number of women in the labour force increased by 62 per cent.

 At present, over four million Canadian women are employed.
-Of these, 60.3 per cent are married.
-Women represent 38.9 per cent of Canada's labour force, and 58.9 per cent of all women over the age of 25 years work.
+Of these, 60.7 per cent are married.
+Women represent 39.3 per cent of Canada's labour force, and 57.8 per cent of all women between 25 and 54 are in the labour force.

 There are numerous reasons for the greater number of women entering the job market.
 Automation has been a major factor, lightening household chores and reducing the amount of time spent on them and, in industry, decreasing the importance of physical strength in a large number of occupations, thereby opening them to women in general.
 As a result, the notion, once generally accepted, that there are certain jobs suitable for men and others suitable for women is no longer as widely held, particularly since, during the two world wars, women demonstrated their skills in a great many tasks previously considered exclusively masculine.
-But the main reason has proven to be economic.
+The main reason, however, has proved to be economic.

 The traditional view of the role of women has also changed.
-Ten or 20 years ago, most women gave up their jobs when they married or had their first child, and, with the occasional exception, did not re-enter the job market.
+Some 20 years ago, most women gave up their jobs when they married or had their first child, and, with the occasional exception, did not re-enter the job market.
 Today a large number of mothers continue to work because they are the sole provider for their family or because they find one salary insufficient to meet the rising cost of living.
 Another growing group of women deliberately choose not to have children at all and to pursue a career.